cbrl/cogitator-lens/README.md

 This VS Code extension allows you to view the assembly output of compiled C and C++ code in a CMake project.
-It supports automatic navigation and highlighting for source lines corresponding to the selected assembly line, even across multiple source files.
+It supports automatic navigation and highlighting for source lines corresponding to the selected assembly line across all source files that contribute to the compiled object.

 ## Usage

 This extension uses the
 [CMake Tools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools) extension
 API in order to detect project source files and their compile options.
-The CMake project must be succesfully configured before viewing assembly.
+The CMake project must have successfully completed configuration before viewing assembly.

 Select the option `Cogitator Lens: Disassemble Current File` from the command palette.
 Assembly for the current source file will be opened to the right.
 Alternatively, click on the disassemble button